raniiyya/42so_long/README.md

 # so_long

 **so_long** is a 2D game project developed as part of the 42 curriculum.
 Inspired by classic arcade games, it challenges players to navigate a maze, collect items, and overcome obstacles.
-The game showcases skills in C programming, graphics rendering with the MiniLibX library, and object-oriented design principles.

 ---

 ## Features